 Calculate The Sortino Ratio: Sortino Ratio Formula

-1. The expected annual return of the investment
+- The expected annualized return of the strategy

 Sortino Ratio = (Expected annual return – Risk-free rate of return) / Downside deviation